tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 #### Host Operations

 1. The tenant uses the Fulfillment CLI to see their Hosts.
-2. The tenant uses the Fulfillment CLI to perform an operation upon the desired Host.
+2. The tenant uses the Fulfillment CLI to perform available operations upon the desired Host.
+Initially, these actions will be limited to power control; additional actions (such as console enablement) may be added later.

 #### Host Pool Deletion